-Noise isolating and cancelling headphones come in different shapes and sizes.
-Noise isolating ‘phones rely on the build design to keep noise out.
-On the flip side, instead of just relying on the build design – headphones with ANC (active noise cancelling) have a special technology for that purpose.
+Noise-isolating and cancelling headphones come in different shapes and sizes.
+Noise isolating ‘phones rely on the building design to keep noise out.
+On the flip side, instead of just relying on the building design – headphones with ANC (active noise cancelling) have special technology for that purpose.

 Noise Isolating Headphones

 This style of ambient noise-blocking can be featured in around-ear, over-ear, in-ear, and in-ear monitors (aka IEMs).